mp-se/fermentrack-docker/README.md

 NOTE!
 This is still under testing/development and might not work as expected.

+I will figure out a way to tag these versions with the fermentrack release version to avoid confusion.
+But here is the version mapping so far:

+v0.1.0 = fermentrack release 4d8d89b from 22 Aug

 ## My first attempt to create a dockerfile for Fermentrack

 I wanted to move my installation to a normal x86 server in order to improve my possibilities to make backup of the database and brew logs.
 I have had one to many crashes where I lost most of the data.